ghc-proposals/ghc-proposals/proposals/0000-proposal-process.rst

 <https://aturon.github.io/blog/2016/07/05/rfc-refinement/>`_).
 These issues will
 likely apply to the process proposed here as well.
 In particular,

-* Github discussions in particular don't scale terribly well; the lack of hierarchical threading means that long threads can become difficult to follow;
+* GitHub discussions in particular don't scale terribly well; the lack of hierarchical threading means that long threads can become difficult to follow;
   experience suggests that Phabricator seems to be a bit better but long technical discussions are a challenge for nearly any tool.